accessibility/Axioms/README.md

 ## Accessibility testing
 - **Automated testing is always going to be the most efficient way to find 100% of ~30% of accessibility issues.**
+- **A blended testing approach will provide the best results.** Plan for tests that can be automated along with your continuous integration (CI), tests that can be easily applied by themers & designers, tests that can be leveraged by editors, and tests to gather site wide errors.
+- **There is no perfect accessibility tool, nor is any one tool going to always provide the best results.** A combination of automated tools should be used, some of the errors identified may be accessibility false positives.
+- **The automated tests are getting better over time.**  More tools adopting the W3C's Accessibility Conformance Testing (ACT) Rules will provide greater consistency in the results different tools provide.
 - **Keyboard issues hold about 40% of accessibility failures**, and most automated tools do not evaluate for them.
 Testing for this is relatively easy, but is often overlooked.
 - **Involving people with lived experience with disability early in the development process will produce more accessible results.**